eddylongshanks/ReactSandbox/fundamentals.md

 ### Function Wrapper

-When sending a function down into child components, it gives that component power to send back whatever it wants, not just a "House" component.
+When sending a function down into child components, it gives that component power to send back whatever it wants, not just a ```House``` component.
 To avoid this, a wrapper can be created that is passed instead, this would take responsibility of asserting that a valid object is being passed back up to the parent:

 ```js
 const setSelectedHouseWrapper = (house) => {